RyanWarner/app-sprout-server/README.md

 An opinionated starting point for Node backends.

-**Goal**: Create a Node boilerplate that, when coupled with angular-sprout, is able to register and login new users as well as CRUD some fields.
+**Goal**: Create a Node boilerplate that, when coupled with [app-sprout-client](https://github.com/RyanWarner/app-sprout-client), is able to register and login new users as well as CRUD some fields.

 ## Stack